byterocket/c4-common-issues/0-Gas-Optimizations.md

 ### Description

-Access roles marked as `constant` results in computing the `keccak256` operation each time the variable is used because assigned opeartions for `constant` variables are re-evaluated every time.
+Access roles marked as `constant` results in computing the `keccak256` operation each time the variable is used because assigned operations for `constant` variables are re-evaluated every time.

 Changing the variables to `immutable` results in computing the hash only once